aswain009/java-oop-class-notes/week-five.md

 ## Compare and contrast iterative versus sequential software lifecycle approaches.
+- steps in SDLC: requirements analysis, development, testing, production, maintanance
-- waterfall model of SDLC
+- waterfall model
     - phases
         - requirements analysis: what should the product do?
         - design